Deadcows/MyBox/README.md

 Note how the comma lies at the end of every line in dependencies, except of the last line!

 To update, use Tools->MyBox->Update window<br />
-MyBox will notify on new versions 🤗
+MyBox will notify on new versions 🤗 <br /><br />

----

-❕If you've got problems with update process simply remove "lock" section at the end of your Packages/manifest.json file.
+❕If you got problems with update process simply remove "lock" section at the end of your Packages/manifest.json file.
 This will force Unity to redownload all git packages:
 ![](https://habrastorage.org/webt/zz/39/gd/zz39gd953fyel_zlvmonde-psva.png)

-...or simply put MyBox folder somewhere under your Assets folder 🤨<br />
+...or simply put MyBox folder downloaded from git somewhere under your Assets folder 🤨<br />

 --------